vinparafina/ecological-marine-unit-android/README.md

 - FeatureQueryResult

 ## Development Instructions
-This Ecological Marine Unit (EMU) Explorer repo is an Android Studio Project and App Module that can be directly cloned and imported into Android Studio.
+This EMU Explorer repo is an Android Studio Project and App Module that can be directly cloned and imported into Android Studio.

 ### Fork the repo
 **Fork** the [Ecological Marine Unit Explorer Android](https://github.com/Esri/ecological-marine-unit-android/fork) repo.